Scandinavia & the Nordics: A Guide to the Nordic Countries

 โ„น๏ธ Highest GDP per capita in the Nordic region, home of fjords, glaciers, and oil rigs

-Norway is ranked as the richest country in the Nordics per capita, not the least due to its massive oil and natural gas resources scattered around the Norwegian sea.
+It is not only the richest country in the Nordics (from a per capita perspective), but also one of the wealthiest countries in the world โ€” not the least due to its massive oil and natural gas resources scattered around the Norwegian Sea.

 geiranger fjord norway 1